 - 1. Check the OACS field of the Identify Controller Data structure to determine if the DUT supports the Format NVM command.
 If the command is not supported this test is not applicable. - 2.
 Check the NLBAF field in the Identify Namespace Data Structure to determine the number of LBA formats supported by the DUT.
-If NLBAF is set to 16, then LBAF cannot be set to an invalid value and this test is not applicable. - 3.
+If the DUT is at NVMe version 1.4 or less and if NLBAF is set to 16, then LBAF cannot be set to an invalid value and this test is not applicable. - 3.
 Record the values in the DPS field of the Identify Namespace Data structure. - 4.
 Configure the NVMe Host to issue a Write command to the controller in order to write a known data pattern to an LBA range. - 5.
 Configure the NVMe Host to issue a Read command to the controller specifying the same LBA range which was written in step 4. - 6.
 Configure the NVMe Host to issue a Format NVM Command with an invalid LBAF. - 7.
 Configure the NVMe Host to issue a Read command to the controller specifying the same LBA range which was written in step 4. - 8.
 Perform a Format NVM operation to restore the DPS settings for the Namespace that were recorded in Step 2.